Unholy Alliance

 By falsely claiming his father “literally saved Christianity,” Eric Trump is preying on conservative Christians’ misplaced sense of victimhood (see persecution complex) and irrational hatred of "godless liberals."

-The sick irony here is Eric’s father has arguably done more to harm Christianity than any other U.S. president in living memory.
-He’s done this by further politicizing the faith, by expropriating the Christian brand for his own political benefit, and by unwittingly exposing a mountain of latent bigotry and other heresies within the church, particularly among high-profile evangelical leaders who have foolishly aligned themselves with an objectively amoral and Godless figure of worldly power.
+The sad irony here is Eric’s father has arguably done more to harm Christianity than any other U.S. president in living memory.
+He’s done this by further politicizing the faith, by expropriating the Christian brand for his own political benefit, and by unwittingly exposing a mountain of latent bigotry and other heresies within the church, particularly among high-profile evangelical leaders who have foolishly aligned themselves with an objectively cruel, amoral figure of worldly power.

-Americans, at least, are leaving the church in droves, and seekers and would-be Christians will now likely give the church a wide berth because of this unholy alliance with a morally bankrupt and overtly corrupt politician.
+Americans are leaving the church in droves, and seekers and would-be Christians will now likely give the church a wide berth because of this unholy alliance with Trump.
 The so-called Moral Majority set the stage for the evangelical movement’s eventual demise.
 MAGA closed the curtains.

 In the end, white evangelicals sold their souls for Supreme Court seats and needless racial affirmation.
 Donald Trump played ‘em like fiddles and laughed all the way to the White House.